Gexkill/sweng2/RASD/src/index.md

 ###Actual system
 Until now the taxi company has a system where the clients have to call a call center communicating its position via voice (so it can be not correct), the call center's operator insert the request into an internal information system and the taxi driver can accept or reject it via an dedicated hardware device.

-The system send automatically an SMS to the client with the estimated arrival time and the taxi name
+The system send automatically an SMS to the client with the estimated arrival time and the taxi name.

+This system store taxi information into a Mysql database.

 ##Goals
 The main goal of the system is to be more efficient and reliable than the existing one in order to decrease costs of the taxi management and offer a better service to the users.